riscv-boom/riscv-boom/docs/sections/IssueUnit/issue.rst

 There are two scheduling policies available in BOOM.

-The first is a R10K-style un-ordered issue window.[@mipsr10k] Dispatching instructions are placed into the first available issue window slot and remain there until they are [*issued*]{}.
+The first is a R10K-style un-ordered issue window.:raw-latex:`\cite{mipsr10k}` Dispatching instructions are placed into the first available issue window slot and remain there until they are *issued*.
 This can lead to pathologically poor performance, particularly in scenarios where unpredictable branches are placed into the lower priority slots and are unable to be issued until the ROB fills up and the issue window starts to drain.
-Because instructions following branches are only [*implicitly*]{} dependent on the branch, there is no other forcing function that enables the branches to issue earlier, except the filling of the ROB.
+Because instructions following branches are only *implicitly* dependent on the branch, there is no other forcing function that enables the branches to issue earlier, except the filling of the ROB.

 Age-ordered Issue Window
 ------------------------